-The Civil Society supports the training of employees who work with the civil society organizations, charities within the specialized fields as well as local councils.
+The Civil Society Program supports the training of employees who work with civil society organizations, charities within the specialized fields as well as local councils.
 Through a number of certified international programs, WATAN works on building capacities and supports these programs to provide high standards of humanitarian respond by using the limited human powers and the financial resources available in a professional method.

 The program is designed to support civil society organizations and initiatives by providing professional supporting programs, capacity building and coordination to build a strong civil society can respond effectively and efficiently to humanitarian and development needs.

 Providing services to local civil society organizations including incubation, counselling, advocacy and financial support to enable civil society to occupy its natural place in community building.2.
 Capacity building: